Looking for the best things to see and do in Cape Town South Africa?

-If I’m honest, Cape Town is one my favourite cities on earth due to a perfect combination of factors including: great weather, stunning scenery, impressive beaches, a wealth of history and culture, delicious food, and a plethora of fun activities to do.
+If I’m honest, Cape Town is one my favorite cities on earth due to a perfect combination of factors including: great weather, stunning scenery, impressive beaches, a wealth of history and culture, delicious food, and a plethora of fun activities to do.
 Plus, one thing I should also add – the people are nice and friendly here too.

-And of course, for the budget traveller – Cape Town is packed with affordable things to do as this post demonstrates, and this is despite the city being the most expensive place in South (if not all of) Africa!
+And of course, for the budget traveler – Cape Town is packed with affordable things to do as this post demonstrates, and this is despite the city being the most expensive place in South (if not all of) Africa!

 Download your FREE 20-page Travel Planner Guide

 And get access to all my best budget travel tips, checklists, additional freebies, and more.